lphuberdeau/Neo4j-PHP-OGM/doc/events.md

 ## Usage

 The usage of those events is quiet simple.
 First you have to create an EventListener.
-This is a class containing functions names after the events.
+This is a class containing functions, named after the events.
 If you want to listen for ```prePersist``` for example, your listener looks like this:

 ```php
 use HireVoice\Neo4j\Event as Events;